Inspection Reports for

 Findings

-The facility failed to ensure that personal care was provided only by certified nursing staff employed by the facility, a home health agency, or hospice, as one resident received personal care from a family-employed sitter.
+The facility failed to ensure personal care was provided by certified nursing staff employed by the facility or an approved agency for one sampled resident.
 Additionally, the facility failed to conduct and document an annual emergency drill involving staff and residents that included evacuation to a secure location.

 Deficiencies (2)

-Failure to ensure personal care was provided by certified nursing staff employed by the facility, home health agency, or hospice.
+26-41-204(c)(1) The facility failed to ensure personal care provided to one resident was by certified nursing staff employed by the facility, a home health agency, or hospice.
+The resident's family hired a sitter who was not an employee of the facility or an approved agency.

-Failure to conduct and document an annual emergency drill with staff and residents including evacuation to a secure location.
+26-41-104(d)(4) The facility failed to conduct and document an annual emergency drill with staff and residents that included evacuation to a secure location.
+The last documented drill was dated 9/18/12.

 Report Facts